-After Michigan missed out on March Madness betting in a sportsbook because of the COVID-19 pandemic, basketball fans had a long wait for sports betting.
+After Michigan missed out on March Madness betting in sportsbooks because of the COVID-19 pandemic, basketball fans had a long wait for sports betting.

 But when a potentially big basketball day finally came, it was never going to be anything like that first big Thursday of the NCAA Tournament.

 Alas the NBA rolled out its playoffs with games Monday afternoon.
-While it came during a global pandemic with a 15% cap on capacities in Detroit casinos, PlayMichigan hit all three sportsbooks in Detroit to catch the vibe, masks required and all.
+While it came during a pandemic with a 15% cap on occupancy in Detroit casinos, PlayMichigan hit all three sportsbooks in Detroit to catch the vibe, masks required and all.